elementary-Inc/blog/_posts/2024/2024-11-26-os-8-available-now.md

   hook: "Laptop with Linux offers laptops and desktops that are perfectly tuned and optimized for use with various Linux-based operating systems and ships worldwide!
 They aim to make switching to Linux accessible for every computer user by increasing freedom of choice.
 Buy a laptop pre-installed with elementary OS 8.0 now!"
 ---

-Today, we're proud to announce that elementary OS 8 is available to download now and shipping on several high-quality computers!
+We're proud to announce that elementary OS 8 is available to download later today and shipping on several high-quality computers!

 <figure markdown="1">
 ![elementary OS 8](/images/{{ page.slug }}/card.png){: width="1200" height="628"}